zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 > **Him:** Dear Zachary, I just wanted to say Thank you for promptly revising my pull requests and for sharing your beautiful hugo theme in the first place.
 I recently happened to browse your website and blog, it is funny how many fascinating things there are.
 Reading it would definitely go in my list of simple pleasures.
 Thanks again.
 >
 > **Me:** Dear REDACTED, Your note has made my day.
 And thank you for contributing back to the hugo theme.
-That’s what open source is all about
+That's what open source is all about

 ---